Online matrix factorization for Markovian data and applications to Network Dictionary Learning

 \subsection{Spin systems and the Ising model}

 Consider a general system of binary spins.
-Namely, let $G=(V,E)$ be a simple graph with vertex set $V$ and edge set $E$ where each vertex has finite number of neighbors.
+Namely, let $G=(V,E)$ be a simple graph with vertex set $V$ and edge set $E$.
 Imagine each vertex (site) of $G$ can take either of the two states (spins) $+1$ or $-1$.
 A complete assignment of spins for each site in $G$ is given by a \textit{spin configuration}, which we denote by a map $\mathbf{x}:V\rightarrow \{-1,1\}$.
 Let \edit{$\Omega=\{-1,1\}^{V}$} denote the set of all spin configurations.
 In order to introduce a probability measure on $\Omega$, fix a function \edit{$H(\cdot;\theta):\Omega\rightarrow \mathbb{R}$} parameterized by $\theta$, which is called a \textit{Hamiltonian} of the system.
 For each choice of parameter $\theta$, we define a probability distribution $\pi_{\theta}$ on the set $\Omega$ of all spin configurations by

 where the partition function $Z_{\theta}$ is defined by $Z_{\theta} = \sum_{\x\in \Omega} \exp\left( -H(\x;\theta)\right)$.
 The induced probability measure $\P_{\theta}$ on $\{-1,1\}^{V}$ is called a \textit{Gibbs measure}.